The ELD mandate deadline is growing closer with each passing day. It’s less than four months away now.

 To counter all those problems and to enjoy the various benefits of ELDs, many short-haul fleets are installing ELD solutions ahead of the December 18, 2017, deadline.

-If you are looking for a reliable and FMCSA-compliant ELD solution, try KeepTruckin.
+If you are looking for a reliable and FMCSA-registered ELD solution, try KeepTruckin.
 Request a free demo today.